Concubine/MariabDBmigrator/README.md

-  --tables            Specific tables to export (comma-separated) --exclude-tables    Tables to exclude from export (comma-separated) --where             WHERE clause for filtering data
+  --tables            Specific tables to export (comma-separated) --exclude-tables    Tables to exclude from export (comma-separated) --where             WHERE clause for filtering data --ui                UI interface to use: ascii or rich_ascii (default: rich_ascii)
 ```

 ### Import